-December is here: store fronts are festooned with holiday decorations, and another year is reaching its close.
-If you live in the northern hemisphere, you might be pulling off your boots so you can curl up with a good book next to the fireplace (or the radiator, or the heat vent).
+Ah, December, that time of year when store fronts are festooned with holiday decorations, and another year is reaching its close.
+If you live in the northern hemisphere, December might mean pulling off your boots so you can curl up with your smartphone and read Dictionary.com (hey, we can dream).

 December has marked the end of the year and the coming of winter since the ancient Romans established their first calendar.
-As its etymology indicates, December is formed from the Latin root decem- whic means “ten,” but December is our twelfth month.
+As its etymology indicates, December is formed from the Latin root decem- which means “ten” … but December is our twelfth month.
 The strange numbering discrepancy is also present for the months of September, October, and November, which mean “seven,” “eight,” and “nine,” even though they’re our ninth, tenth, and eleventh months.
+Our brain hurts.